Your version of IE is outdated. Please upgrade to the latest version of IE by clicking here.

 The third strongest factor affecting productivity was having good teamwork within workgroups.
 Workgroups with better teamwork were more productive.

 Action: Have workgroups discuss what teamwork means to them in terms of behaviors.
 When are they doing it well?
 Identify instances where it could be better.
 Work hard to avoid blame.
 Rather than talking about individuals – talk about workflow and how people can coordinate and support each other to increase the team’s effectiveness.
-As you will see in other employee survey white papers, two factors that consistently affect teamwork are blame and authority.
+As you will see in other employee survey white papers, two factors that consistently affect teamwork are authority and blame.
 Employees who don’t have enough authority to do their jobs or who tend to blame each other are less likely to work well as a team.
 Focus your discussion on behaviors and processes.

 Clear roles and responsibilities

-Employee surveys have pinpointed the fourth strongest factor affecting employee productivity was people having a clear idea about what they were supposed to be doing.
+The fourth strongest factor affecting employee productivity was people having a clear idea about what they were supposed to be doing.
 The more people knew their responsibilities, the higher the productivity.

 Action: Have work teams periodically review what each person is expected to do.
 The more you work on “customized” or changing projects, the more people’s responsibilities should be defined in general terms.
 What you want is a description that is clear enough so everything gets done, and you don’t find duplication of work.
 You don’t want to be so restrictive that you create an “it’s not my job” mentality.